cisaic/Indexing-A-Space-Filling-Curve/README.md

+View live demo of the functions in action [at this link here](www.cisaic.pythonanywhere.com) (PythonAnywhere).
+[Built using Flask](https://github.com/cisaic/Flask-IndexingACurve).

+#Description of the functions found in this project

 # curve-index

 The purpose of this function is to get coordinate positions of a point on a (pseudo) space filling curve, given the orthant sequence (translating from alpha space to numeric space)